-Most dummys are up-tp-date.

-Computer equipment for each student; break room for students' use; WiFi access; reading room other than the student classroom,

-More accessible location and hours for clinicals- 12 hour clinical?
-MedSurg lecture if possible just once a week.
-I know that school is trying their best to hire more instructors.
-But program will be better if we are able to go to other facilities for more learning experience.

-Need new dummies.
-This program could be improved by newer equipment such as dummies and secure instructors for the program.

-Some equipment should be updated.

-Lecture days could be combined so the program would only be 4 days a week.
-12 hour clinicals?

-Desks not up-to-date.
+- o Most dummies are up-to-date - Computer equipment for each student; break room for students' use; WiFi access; reading room other than the student classroom - More accessible locations and hours for clinical 12 hour clinical?
+MedSurg lecture in possible just once a week. - o I know that school is trying their best to hire more instructors.
+But the program will be better if we are able to go to other facilities for more learning experience - Need new dummies.
+This program could be improved by newer equipment such as new dummies and secure instructors for the program. - o Some equipment needs to be updated. - Lecture days could be combined so the program would only be 4 days a week.
+12 hour clinical? - o Desks not up-to-date.
 Good program.
-Study Guides would be helpful

-Teaching, I would like to be taught not have to teach myself or rely on classmats for help.

-Would be nice to possibly have some afternoon clinical scheduled if weather bad in the morning for traveling.
+Study guides would be helpful. - Teaching, I would like to be taught not have to teach myself or rely on class mates for help. - Would be nice to possibly have some afternoon clinical scheduled if weather is bad in morning for traveling.

-It is very poorly organized.
-It seems the instructor waits until the last minute to plan anything, and that has resulted in a disappointing start to my nursing career.

-It seems w/scheduling, that the program could be more concensed into less days - 5 days a week is a lot and a lot of people commute and have to work while in the program.

-Updated syllabus so it coordinates with the books and stuff we learn.

-I think more up-to-date equipment would help the students take more away from the program.

-We have not ended up at the places were told we would go.
-I wish we could get instructors so we could get the experience that we need.

-If the program received more helpful equipment and up-to-date equipment.
+- o It is very poorly disorganized.
+It seems the instructor waits until the last minute to plan anything, and that has resulted in a disappointing start to my nursing career. - o It seems w/scheduling, that the program could be more condensed into less days - 5 days a week is a lot and a lot of people commute and have to work while in the program. - o Updated syllabus so it coordinates with the books and stuff we learned - I think more up-to-date equipment would help the students take more away from the program. - We have not ended up at the places were told we would go.
+I wish we could get instructors so we could get the experience that we need. - o If the program received more helpful equipment and up-to-date equipment.

-13. Provede any additional comments on the course or program.
+13. Provide any additional comments on the course or program.

-Wireless internet access needs to be provided and the program should be given up-to-date mannequins/dummies to work on.

-Knowledgeable and ready to help the students instructors and staff, make the program a success at this point in time.

-The equipment was in working condition, however, they were outdated.

-This program is really important for the community and other students that are outside Susanville.
-Good neighbor program tuition should be back.

-This is a great way to become a nurse; quickley.

-I would like more hands on experience at different locations to be well rounded when leaving the program.
-Different experiences would help me decide what direction I want to go, whether additional education is needed or straight to work.

-Good program; education well laid out.

-I hope that in the future the director of the program can set the schedule and have contracts with appropriate clinical sites, so we can get the most out of this program.

-Program is great.
-It's a lot of work but provides you with many great learning experiences.

-This is a great program.

-It would be nice if the program was a little more reliable.
+- Wireless internet access needs to be provided and the program should be given up-to-date mannequins/dummies to work on. - Knowledgeable and ready to help the students instructors and staff, make the program a success at this point in time. - o The equipment was in working condition, however, they were outdated. - This program is really important for the community and other students that are outside Susanville.
+Good neighbor program tuition should be back. - o This is a great way to become a nurse; quickly. - o I would like more hands on experience at different locations to be well rounded when leaving the program.
+Different experiences would help me decide what direction I want to go, whether additional education is needed or straight to work. - o Good program; education well laid out. - o I hope that in the future the director of the program can set the schedule and have contracts with appropriate clinical sites, so we can get the most out of this program. - Program is great.
+It's a lot of work but provides you with many great learning experiences. - o This is a great program. - o It would be nice if the program was a little more reliable.

+ATTACHMENT E

-ATTACHMENT E Lassen Community College Vocational Nursing Degrees/Certificates
+Lassen Community College Vocational Nursing Degrees/Certificates